aimms/how-to/Articles/378/378-single-user-developer-license.rst

-Install named single user developer license
+Install single user developer license
 ============================================
 .. meta::
-   :description: This article explains how to install an AIMMS Developer license for a named single user.
+   :description: This article explains how to install an AIMMS Developer license for a single user.
-   :keywords: license, activation, install, developer, named
+   :keywords: license, activation, install, developer

-This article explains how to install an AIMMS Developer license for a **named** single user.
+This article explains how to install an AIMMS Developer license for a single user.

 Prerequisite: